mdn/browsercompat/docs/draft/issues.rst

 * `Web/CSS/text-transform`_ - Interesting use of non-ascii unicode in feature names, good test case.
-* `Web/CSS/transform-origin`_ - IE may justify a 'alternate' value for version-features.support, or just 'no' with a footnote.
+* `Web/CSS/transform-origin`_ - IE may justify a 'alternate' value for supports.support, or just 'no' with a footnote.

 Some pages will require manual intervention to get them into the data store.
 Here's a sample: